 - Der Bürger als Edelmann, Orchestersuite op.
 60.

-I attended concerts, festivals, operas and ballet galas in many cities, including Brussels, Bucharest, Lisbon, Verona, Munich, London, Madrid or Barcelona, but I feel very grateful to discover all musical choices Berlin has to offer.
+I attended concerts, festivals, operas and ballet galas in many cities, including Brussels, Bucharest, Lisbon, Verona, London, Vienna, Madrid or Barcelona, and now I feel thankful to discover all musical choices Berlin has to offer.

 Franz Schubert.
 Inspiration “Lied”